braceio/tags/README.md

             result = u'<b>' + result + u'</b>'
         return result

-The above function defines a print3x tag that would be called like this:
+The above function creates a print3x tag that can be used like this:

     {% print3x bold %}
       <h1> ROBOTS, MAKE MY HTML! </h1>